Websoft9Archive/ansible-memcached/docs/else-faq.md

 #### What is the Memcached client?

-Memcached client is a program used to communicate with Memcached-Server, for example: redis-cli is a typical client tool
+Memcached client is a program used to communicate with Memcached-Server, you can run the command `memcached -h` to show the help

-#### What's relationship between Memcached Labs and Memcached?

-[Memcached Labs](https://redislabs.com/) is the parent company of Memcached, that is, Memcached is a product of Memcached Labs.

 #### Does Memcached need a password to log in?

 No password authentication required

-#### What data structures does Memcached support?

-Memcached is not a plain key-value store, it is actually a data structures server, supporting different [kinds of values](https://redis.io/topics/data-types-intro)

 #### Is there a web-GUI tool for Memcached?

-Some Memcached images have already installed MemcachedInsight, a visual management tool.
-If not, you can install it yourself.

-#### Is there a web-base GUI database management tools?

 No

 #### Is it possible to modify the source path of Memcached?

-No
+Yes

 #### What's the difference between Deployment and Installation?